espressif/vscode-esp-idf-extension/docs/HARDWARE_SUPPORT.md

 # Current Frameworks Supported in the Extension

-- [Arduino-ESP32](https://github.com/espressif/arduino-esp32) allows the user to add Arduino libraries as a ESP-IDF component in your current directory to use Arduino code in your ESP-IDF projects with the **Add Arduino-ESP32 as ESP-IDF Component** extension command.
+- [Arduino-ESP32](https://github.com/espressif/arduino-esp32) allows you to add Arduino libraries as a ESP-IDF component in your current directory to use Arduino code in your ESP-IDF projects with the **Add Arduino-ESP32 as ESP-IDF Component** extension command.

 - [Espressif Audio Development Framework (ESP-ADF)](https://github.com/espressif/esp-adf) is the official audio development framework for the ESP32 and ESP32-S2 SoCs.
 The **Install ESP-ADF** will clone ESP-ADF to a selected directory and set `idf.espAdfPath` (`idf.espAdfPathWin` in Windows) configuration setting.